bayespy/bayespy/doc/source/user_guide/advanced.rst

 function evaluations:

 >>> Q.pattern_search(C, X)
+Iteration ...

 Similarly to the collapsed optimization, it is possible to collapse some of the variables in the pattern search.
 The same rules of conditional independence apply as above.
 The collapsed variables are given as list:

 >>> Q.pattern_search(C, tau, collapsed=[X, alpha])
+Iteration ...

 Also, a maximum number of iterations can be set by using ``maxiter`` keyword argument.
 It is not always obvious whether a pattern search will improve the rate of convergence or not but if it seems that the convergence is slow because of zigzagging, it may be worth a try.
+Note that the computational cost of the pattern search is quite high, thus it is not recommended to perform it after every VB-EM update but every now and then, for instance, after every 10 iterations.
 In addition, it is possible to write a more customized VB learning algorithm which uses pattern searches by using the different methods of :class:`VB` discussed above.

 Simulated annealing